 Past winners of the celebrity race include actors Gene Hackman ("Unforgiven"), Stephen Baldwin ("The Usual Suspects"), Lorenzo Lamas, singer Donny Osmond, Olympic champion Bruce Jenner, and TV's Rick Schroder ("NYPD Blue"), Jason Bateman ("Family Ties"), rocker Ted Nugent, actor James Brolin ("Hotel") and Alfonso Ribeiro (who played Carlton on "Fresh Prince of Bel-Air").

-Star Trek's 'Captain Picard' himself, Patrick Stewart, was named Grand Marshal of this year's race, and he'll be the one to say "Gentlemen, start your engines".
+Star Trek's 'Captain Picard' himself, Patrick Stewart, was named Grand Marshal of 2015's race, and he was the one to say "Gentlemen, start your engines".
 (And yes, he once drove a car in the race, back in 2002.)

 They divide the entrants to the race